mrkkrp/markkarpov.com/megaparsec/megaparsec.md

 expecting 'a' or 'b'
 ```

-Unlike `fail`-based approach, trivial parse errors are easy to pattern-match
+Unlike the `fail`-based approach, trivial parse errors are easy to
-on, inspect, and modify.
+pattern-match on, inspect, and modify.

-For fancy errors we correspondingly have the `fancyFaliure` primitive:
+For fancy errors we correspondingly have the `fancyFaliure` combinator:

 ```haskell
 fancyFailure :: MonadParsec e s m